 New Orleans was also discovered and named by Bienville in 1718.
 By the time 1730 rolled around, Mardi Gras was an annual event to look forward to.
-The celebrations included feasts, dances, and parades.
+The celebrations included feasts, dances, and parades where everyone was merry and ate the Creole Cuisine from that day.
 The parades were not nearly as elaborate as they are today.
 By the mid-1800s the Mardi Gras celebration was quite an affair with many offering horseback and carriage rides to celebrate and amazing gaslight torches lighting the way throughout the routes.
 Special artists and performers were also common, like the Mistick Krewe of Comus, which added magic and mystery to the floats and dances.

 Around 1870 the newspapers began to announce the events of Mardi Gras ahead of time and even showed some of the much anticipated float designs.
 The photos at this time were very grainy and it was hard to see much detail, but as time passed the lithographs and chromolithographs became more detailed and the photos began to be a lot clearer, especially around 1886 during the Vision of Other Worlds parade.
 This allowed the newspapers to really capture and credit all the hard work done by the parade talents, like Carlotta Bonnecase who specialized in costume designs and Georges Soulie, who was responsible for all float designs and parade outfits for at least 40 years.